-There are 30 Waldorf kindergartens in India.
+There are 28 Waldorf kindergartens in India.
 Some are well-established and a few are very new developing initiatives.
 India is a large country and all these kindergartens are spread all over the country.
 The first two Waldorf schools started almost simultaneously in Hyderabad and Mumbai in the late 1990’s.
-Slowly the movement spread and now we have 30 kindergartens and few more inspired ones.
+Slowly the movement spread and grew especially after the new educational policy by the government.

 Ms Clara Arts has been instrumental in laying the strong foundation and helping us work towards the futuristic goals through the country association Sadhana.